MONDAY June 13, 2022 6pm

 [Acts 1935, ch.
 44, § 5; C. Supp.
 1950, § 3407.5; T.C.A. (orig. ed.), § 13-707.]

 In granting a variance, the board shall ascertain that the following criteria are met as outlined in Subsection 3 of Tennessee Code Annotated Section 13-7-207.

-- Variances shall be granted only where special circumstances or conditions, fully described in the finding of the board, do not apply generally in the district;
+- Variances shall be granted only where special circumstances or conditions, fully described in the findings of the board, do not apply generally in the district;

 - Variances shall not be granted to allow a use otherwise excluded from the particular district in which requested;